-The School of Law offers undergraduate degrees in Law, Law with Criminology, Law with Sociology, Law with International Relations, Law with Politics, Criminology and Sociology, and Criminology and Psychology, in addition to Masters degrees in Forensic Psychology; Culture, Consumption, and Marketing; Policing and Security Studies; Terrorism and Counter-Terrorism Studies.
+The Department of Law and Criminology offers undergraduate degrees in Law, Law with Criminology, Law with Sociology, Law with International Relations, Law with Politics, Criminology and Sociology, and Criminology and Psychology, in addition to Masters degrees in Forensic Psychology; Culture, Consumption, and Marketing; Policing and Security Studies; Terrorism and Counter-Terrorism Studies.

 Our students enjoy small teaching groups, a supportive learning environment, and supervision from a team of expert staff including a Personal Tutor who will provide academic advice and pastoral support throughout the entire degree programme.
 Please use the links below to explore our programmes more, and take a look at the Enhancing Your CV page to see how we improve student employability.

 Law Undergraduate Study

 The Department of Law and Criminology offers the following undergraduate law degrees, each of which can be taken with an extra Year in Industry.
 All our LLB programmes satisfy the academic stage of legal training for entrance into the legal professions:

 - LLB Law